itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 ## -~ Assembly ~-

 So.
-For each tracker, you should have five pieces; two bases, two tops and a flexible connector piece.
+For each tracker, you should have five printed pieces; two bases, two tops and a flexible connector piece.

 <p align="center">
 <img width="400" height="225" alt="disassembled sized" src="https://github.com/user-attachments/assets/66e68249-7989-44b4-99a8-26c24d147395" />